As talks resume, China ends anti-dumping probe of US sorghum

 President Donald Trump's administration has proposed tariffs on up to $150 billion in Chinese products to punish Beijing for requiring U.S. companies to turn over technology in exchange for access to China's market.
 China has responded by targeting $50 billion in U.S. imports.
 Neither country has yet imposed tariffs.

 Trump met Thursday with Chinese Vice Premier Liu He, the leader of China's delegation for the negotiations in Washington.
-Trump told reporters that he had doubts about the potential for an agreement.
+Trump had told reporters earlier that he had doubts about the potential for an agreement.
 Treasury Secretary Steven Mnuchin is leading the talks with Chinese officials.